Programs : Brochure

 Most of the program will be located at the UW Leon Center, taking advantage of the Center's connections to the local community.
 The Leon Center is located in the heart of the old city in the 16th century tower of the Palacio del Conde Luna.
 Students will be housed in single-room dorms in Leon within walking distance of the Leon Center.
 The historic city is famous for its Medieval architecture and is a UNESCO World Heritage Site.
 The very popular Camino Santiago pilgrims' trail runs though Leon, and the city receives thousands of pilgrims and other visitors every year.
 A very livable and approachable small city, Leon is an excellent venue for getting acquainted with Spanish culture and society.

-The program will conclude with a three day trip to the Barcelona, where we will again visit museums, talk with local politicians and activists, and spend some time enjoying local architecture and beaches.
+The program will conclude with a four day trip to Barcelona, where we will again visit museums, talk with local politicians and activists, and spend some time enjoying local architecture and beaches.

-The Leon Center will house students in local dorms.
+The Leon Center will house students in local dorms typically used by students from the University of Leon, Spain.

 Contemporary Spain faces many serious challenges: they are still trying to recover from an economic crisis caused mainly by a housing bubble, the state is deeply in debt, unemployment is very high (especially among young people), inequality is high and increasing, and there are ongoing conflicts over religion, regional differences, and immigration.
 This should all sound very familiar, since Spain is facing many of the same problems that plague the United States.
 This class will use theories from sociology, political science, and economics to analyze contemporary Spain, focusing on the challenges they currently face.
 We will address several specific questions, including: are neoliberal austerity policies the best way to increase economic growth?; do economic crises increase conflict between majority and minority groups?; what is the best way to integrate immigrants into new societies?; when do regional differences within countries lead to conflicts and separatist movements?
 We will also explore issues such as gender equality in the workforce, the Spanish Monarchy and how it relates to Basque and Catalan separatist movements, and the legacy of the civil war in contemporary Spanish politics and society.
 Contemporary Spain provides a perfect context for discussing some of the most important debates in the social sciences today, and will also give us new insights into our own country.